 Daily South Korea with Kids Itinerary

-We’ve outlined our day to day South Korea with kids itinerary as a starting point for planning your own South Korea experience.
+We’ve outlined our day-to-day South Korea with kids itinerary as a starting point for planning your own South Korea experience.

 Days 1 to 6: Seoul

 Seoul, with its abundance of things to see and do, was a big hit in our South Korea itinerary.
 After arriving at Seoul’s Incheon Airport we recommend spending the next six nights in Seoul.
-This will allow you to explore the main sights, manage kids jetlag and enjoy everything that this fun and chaotic city has to offer.
+This will allow you to explore the main sights, manage kids jetlag and enjoy everything that this fun and the chaotic city has to offer.

 Depending on how long you are spending in Seoul, it’s easy to mix and match and cut days out of our daily itinerary which we’ve detailed below.